krisha188/comp423-course-notes/docs/tutorials/go-setup.md

     ``` bash
       go build -o hello-comp423 hello-comp423.go
     ```

   (B) Run the binary file.
     ``` bash
       ./hello-comp423
     ```
   This should give you the same output as before: "Hello COMP423"

-  admonition
+!!! note "go build"
     The go build command compiles the source code and generates an executable binary file.
 This is similar to how the gcc (GNU Compiler Collection) command compiles C code into a binary in a typical C program.
 This is ideal when you want to distribute the program as an executable.
 The go run command compiles and runs the Go code in a single step.
 It doesn't produce a binary file.
 Instead, it compiles the source code in memory and immediately executes it.
 This is ideal for quick tests or development when you don't need the compiled binary file.

 You have now built and run your first Go program!